bigraph-toolkit-suite/bigraphs.bdsl-interpreter-parent/README.md

 # BDSL Interpreter Framework

-This project contains an interpreter for [BDSL](https://git-st.inf.tu-dresden.de/bigraphs/bigraph-dsl-ce) (a DSL for "computational bigraphs") for learning and experimentation when working with the bigraph theory of Robin Milner.
-It provides an easier start into the theory by allowing the user to specify arbitrary bigraph expressions and bigraphical reactive systems by using a DSL called BDSL.
-Moreover, the language includes some simple functions to print and export the defined bigraphs and also basic analysis techniques such as model checking.

 The framework and grammar can be extended and facilitate "bigraphical language engineering."

 |                              | Release | Development    |